 In line with good corporate governance, the Company has engaged BDO LLP ("BDO") as the Company's independent internal auditors to provide an independent resource and perspective to the Board and the AC, on the processes and controls that help to mitigate major risks.
+BDO reports functionally to the AC.

 BDO performs its work according to the Global BDO IA Methodology which is consistent with the Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors.
+BDO are given full access to documents, records and personnel.

-The AC is satisfied that BDO has the adequate resources to perform its functions and has appropriate standing within the Company.
+The AC is satisfied that BDO has the adequate resources to perform its functions and has appropriate standing within the Company, with numerous years of experience and has requisite qualification.
 The internal auditor reports its findings and recommendations for improvement of any internal control weakness to the AC.
 The AC reviews and makes recommendations to the Board to adopt the internal audit plan drawn up on an annual basis and ensures that the approved audit recommendations are adequately performed.